jadecobra/python_tdd_exercises/source/data_structures/lists/lists.rst

 red: make it fail
 ===================

-I add a failing test to show this
+I will add a failing test to show this

 .. code-block:: python